alext-mkrs/edison-weather-station/README.md

 ==================

 This is a standard Arduino sketch.
-You'll need to install one of the two DHT sensor libraries, see header of the sketch for details.
+You'll need to install one of the two DHT sensor libraries and set the module name, see header of the sketch for details.

 Bill of materials
 =================